 8227L MCU updates

-Confusion reigns high due to Microsoft teaching people to update the software to fix problems.
-There are many that think an update to the software, or the firmware in the MCU will fix the lack of clock cycles.
-It won’t.
+Confusion reigns high because Microsoft teaches people to update the software to fix problems.
+Many think an update to the software or the firmware in the MCU will fix the lack of clock cycles, and it won’t.
 The MCU firmware runs in the MCU chip that runs the functions of the head unit.
 To get a faster headunit, you need a faster processor and more RAM.
 Updating the MCU with different firmware won’t make it faster.

 MCU update problems

 Updating the MCU is loaded with potential problems and zero gain.
-The MCU can be corrupted during the update or quite commonly the wrong file is installed.
-In the mistaken understanding that all 8227L Demo ALPS units use exactly the same firmware the file from one model is incorrectly flashed into the headunit and you end up with a bricked 8227L.
+The MCU can be corrupted during the update,e or quite commonly,y the wrong file is installed.
+In the mistaken understanding that all 8227L Demo ALPS units use the same firmware, the file from one model is incorrectly flashed into the headunit, and you end up with a bricked 8227L.

 Don’t Flash